Unsolicited Raves from Readers . . .

 Dear Professor Schmidt,

 Thank you so much for taking the time to write the Life of Fred books. . . .
-When [her daughter] was 8, she asked to be homeschooled, and I have tried many different ways (Saxon, Math-U-See, aleks.com, card games, computer games, song) to try to help her at least tolerate it, including not doing any formal math for a year.
+When my daughter was 8, she asked to be homeschooled, and I have tried many different ways (Saxon, Math-U-See, aleks.com, card games, computer games, song) to try to help her at least tolerate it, including not doing any formal math for a year.
 She is now 11 and realizes that she does need to learn Math to get into a University, but to put it mildly, it is not her favorite subject even though she is good at it.
 We have been doing Pre-Algebra.

 On Saturday, my friend lent me a her copy of "Life of Fred: Fractions".
 That evening after supper, I started to read it and giggled so much my daughter came and sat beside me to see what I was reading. . . .
 We got a piece of paper and a pencil, and she wouldn't stop until we had read five lessons. . . .
 She said: "This is the funniest math book I have ever seen."